Skip to content

 Exact Dimensions: MM and Pixels

-The official UK passport photo size is 35 mm wide × 45 mm tall.
+The official UK passport photo size set by HM Passport Office is 35 mm wide × 45 mm tall for a printed photo submitted with a postal application.
+HMPO is explicit that the photo must not be trimmed down from a larger print — it has to be produced at 35×45mm.
 This is the same format used across most of Europe — including Schengen visa applications — so if you have been through the Schengen visa photo process, you already know this shape.

 At 300 DPI (the standard for print), that translates to 413 × 531 pixels.
 At higher resolutions: